15 Ecommerce Email Marketing Strategies To Increase Conversion

 7. Employ customized call-to-actions (CTAs)

 Personalizing the CTAs in your emails can dramatically boost engagement rates.
-Another research by HubSpot reveals that personalized call-to-actions perform 202% better than basic CTAs.
+Another study by HubSpot reveals that personalized call-to-actions perform 202% better than basic CTAs.

 • Continue Shopping Your Favorite Styles” or “Discover More Products Just for You” to speak directly to the recipient’s interests.